Colombo crime family: Current position

 With DeLeo imprisoned, Andrew "Andy Mush" Russo once again took control of the family.
 On January 20, 2011, street boss Andrew Russo, acting underboss Benjamin Castellazzo, consigliere Richard Fusco, and others were charged with murder, narcotics trafficking, and labor racketeering.
 In September 2011, Castellazzo and Fusco pleaded guilty to reduced charges.
 In December 2011, it was revealed that capo Reynold Maragni wore a wire for the FBI and gained information about Thomas Gioeli's role in the 1999 murder of William Cutolo.

-On July 11, 2018, four associates and members of the Colombo crime family were part of a 32-count indictment charging then with a number of crimes, including money laundering, racketeering, illegal gambling and extortion.
+On July 11, 2018, four associates and members of the Colombo crime family were part of a 32-count indictment charging them with a number of crimes, including money laundering, racketeering, illegal gambling, and extortion.
 The crimes allegedly took place between December 2010 and June 2018, predominantly in Brooklyn and Staten Island.
 Two made members of the Colombo family, Vito DiFalco and Jerry Ciauri, were among the accused.
 Gambino crime family soldier Anthony Licata was also indicted.

 On March 7, 2019, Colombo family boss Carmine Persico died in prison.
-With Carmine Persico's death, his son Alphonse Persico was passed over and his cousin Andrew "Mush" Russo became the official boss of the Colombo family.
-Russo's inner circle included underboss Benjamin "Benji" Castellazzo, consigliere Ralph DiMatteo, capo Vincent "Vinny Unions" Ricciardo, capo Richard Ferrara and capo Theodore "Teddy" Persico Jr.
+With Carmine Persico's death, his son Alphonse Persico, who had been serving as longtime acting boss for his father while also serving life in prison, was demoted from his position in the administration.
+The members of the Colombo family voted for Andrew "Mush" Russo to be the new official boss of the Colombo family.
+Russo was Carmine Persico's cousin and had been serving as the Colombo family's longtime street boss for years.
+His inner circle included underboss Benjamin "Benji" Castellazzo, consigliere Ralph DiMatteo, capo Vincent "Vinny Unions" Ricciardo, capo Richard Ferrara and capo Theodore "Teddy" Persico Jr.

-On October 3, 2019, capo Joseph Amato along with Daniel Capaldo and Thomas Scorcia were indicted on 2014 Staten Island extortion and loansharking charges.
+On October 3, 2019, capo Joseph Amato, along with Daniel Capaldo and Thomas Scorcia, were indicted on extortion and loansharking charges.
 On March 22, 2021, Amato pleaded guilty.